Recovering from an Eating Disorder isn’t easy and doing it alone makes navigating the recovery road nearly impossible.

 - Mental health for college students

-In addition, we have guest eating disorder experts, including Registered Dietitians, come in and share their knowledge on ways to navigate recovery while in college.
+In addition, we have guest eating disorder experts, including Registered Dietitians, come in and share their knowledge on ways to navigate recovery.

-Collide’s Approach to Group Therapy for Eating Disorder
+Our Approach to Group Therapy for Body Image and Eating Disorders

 We know navigating recovery can be exhausting.
 There will be days where you feel motivated to “do the work”, follow your recovery plan and resist eating disorder behaviors.
 There will also be other days where you want to give up and the thought of eating some fear foods terrifies you to the point where you feel paralyzed.
 We respect that the recovery journey is not linear, and there will be days where you show up to group feeling defeated and unsure.